getodk/docs/collect-adb.rst

 Downloading forms to your computer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To download a specific form from the computer, run:
+To download a completed form or form instance from the computer, run:

 .. code-block:: none